Exploring Tokyo's cutting-edge technologies

 Tokyo has always been the epicenter of innovation, particularly since the 1960s.
 For travelers, it's the mecca of all things technological, with entire neighborhoods devoted to satisfying every whim.
 Robotics, artificial intelligence, electronics, and many more fields owe a great deal to this city's rich history of groundbreaking discoveries and inventions, propelling them to technological development.
-Visitors to Japan also like exploring common uses of technology, such as their high-tech subway system, vending machines for everything, and innovative use of lights and screens.
+Visitors to Japan also like exploring common uses of technology, such as its high-tech subway system, vending machines for everything, and innovative use of lights and screens.

 Pasona 02: Underground Farm